What makes you SHINE as a photographer?

 SO.MANY.CHOICES!

-This can be quite a complex topic, and we dive into it in depth in the Studio Lighting for Newborns course, but to start, I just want to share with you my one biggest tip when it comes to looking for studio lighting for your newborn sessions.
+This can be quite a complex topic, but to start, I just want to share with you my one biggest tip when it comes to looking for studio lighting for your newborn sessions.

 High or Low Power?

 All light systems are not created equal.
-There are some lights that are crazy powerful, because they need to overpower the sun.
+There are some lights that are crazy powerful because they need to overpower the sun.
 Or ones that need higher power for bigger groups.
-Or to create a impactful fashion photography look.
+Or to create an impactful fashion photography look.

 That is not what we’re doing with newborn photography.
-We need low power lights that will go low enough to mimic soft, indoor, natural light.
-The system that I use is the Einstein 640 from Paul Buff.
-I’m not sponsored by them – I just happen to love their low powered light system!
+We need low-power lights that will go low enough to mimic soft, indoor, natural light.

 Studio with beanbag, light, modifier stand and trigger

-The Einstein 640 strobe along with a PLM umbrella creates beautifully soft light
+The strobe, along with a PLM umbrella, creates beautifully soft light

 Simulate a natural light look